centminmod/validate-emails/readme.md

 - ZeroBounce API was added on May 11, 2024.
 For sample 15 email addresses, it took 4.794 seconds via per email check API.
 They have 100 free email credits per month, making it possible to keep my script's support and development testing costs down to a minimum.
 API documentation is very well documented.
 Only annoying this right now is the web site login session durations are very short, so annoyingly you get logged out very quickly making it more secure.
 Make sure you use a password manager to make re-logins less annoying.
 Though if you're using a script and their API, you don't have to login as frequently.
 - ZeroBounce doesn't charge for `unknown` status emails
 - ZeroBounce API rate limit speeds are outlined in there documentation [here](https://www.zerobounce.net/docs/api-dashboard/#API_Rate_Limits) - 50,000 requests in 10 seconds (validations) before temporarily blocking for 1 minute.
 A maximum of 250 requests in 1 minute for the` bulkapi.zerobounce.net/` before temporarily blocking for 1 hour.
 And allow a maximum of 20 requests in 1 minute for the `bulkapi.zerobounce.net/v2/validatebatch` before temporarily blocking for 10 minutes.
 Rate limits seem more complicated so will need to test my script to ensure it operates under their rate limits.
-- Reoon says they take around 20 minutes to verify a set of 50,000 mixed-quality email addresses.
+- Reoon as added on May 12, 2024 and says they take around 20 minutes to verify a set of 50,000 mixed-quality email addresses.
 - Reoon doesn't charge for `unknown` status emails
 - Reoon do not store any uploaded data for more than 15 days
+- Bouncify was added May 12, 2024 and seems to be the slowest to date for API response for single email and 15 sample email address API tests even though they have a 120 concurrent request API limit and seem to have trouble validating the `@yahoo.com` and `@hotmail.com` accounts in my 15 email address sample list [here](#bouncify-api).
 - The number of API returned status value classifications returned by the various providers differs.
 Some have a more detailed classifications for emails than others.
   - EmailListVerify has 18 classifications:
     - ok